The Darlinghurst Business Partnership.

-We love where we work, live and hang; our long-term goal is to expose the wonderful communities of Sydney's Eastside to free & independent humans from everywhere.
+Our goal is to expose the wonderful communities of Sydney's Eastside to free & independent humans everywhere.

-Our primary economic goal is to increase foot-traffic in the area so that the local economy can thrive, but we also have a vision to promote and protect our local culture.
+Our primary economic goal is to increase visitor numbers to Darlinghurst, and we have a vision to promote and protect our local culture.
 This is comprised of our #EastsideSydney Destination Marketing Strategy, our Renew Taylor Square Vision, our Oxtravaganza Mardi Gras event

-These are in addition to regular networking nights which are focused on professional development, in a causal environment.
+We have quarterly networking nights which are focused on professional development, in a casual environment.

 Join Our Mailing List To Stay Up-To-Date